achouchane/OpenAI-Pyhton-resume/README.md

 - **Upload Resume and Job Description:**
   Users can upload their resume and copy-paste a job description through the provided interface.

-- **AI-Powered Match Score:**
+- **Resume and job post comparaison:**
-  The application uses OpenAI's ChatGPT to generate a match score indicating how well the resume matches the job description.
+  The application uses OpenAI's ChatGPT to compare how well the resume matches the job description.

 ## Installation